Have you ever wondered what the difference is between a life coach and a therapist?

 As a life coach, your primary role is not to listen to your clients retell the painful stories of their past

 Your clients may occasionally share some of their past pain with you, and of course, that’s part of the process..

 But your primary role is in helping your clients design a life that they truly love living, and then to help them turn that life into their living, breathing reality.

 For this reason, you want to work with people who are really ready for transformation, who have an idea of what it is that they want for their future, and who are willing to invest in doing a program with you to help them make their dreams come true.

 And now, here’s a question for you…

-What questions do YOU have about how to build a successful, heart-centered life coaching business that makes a profound and lasting difference in the lives of others?
+What questions do YOU have about how to become a life coach and make a profound and lasting difference in the lives of others?

 Share your questions with me in the comments below, so that I can answer them in a future video – I’d love to hear from you!